jxxcarlson/meenylatex/README.md

 API
 ---

-If your applications simply renders strings of MiniLatex text to HTML, `Driver.renderMiniLatex` is all you need from this package.
+If your applications simply renders strings of MeenyLatex text to HTML, `Driver.renderMiniLatex` is all you need from this package.
 If you wish to do some kind of live editing on a piece of text, there is a another,